 - Educational Programs are established to make higher education available to those persons who cannot otherwise attend an institution of higher education.
 The funds for these programs are provided from State resources. - Student Assistance Programs are established to aid students in higher education through the use of scholarships, grants, guaranteed loans, and contract programs.
-These programs are funded from both State and federal resources. - Complete College American Initiative, Complete College America (CCA) is a comprehensive and ambitious higher education initiative undertaken by the State.
-The goal is to increase the number of degrees and certificates earned in Oklahoma by 67% by 2023 to meet our state's workforce needs and keep Oklahoma competitive in a global economy. - The Endowment Trust Fund Program involves state-appropriated and privately donated funds for the creation of an endowment program to support the establishment of faculty chairs, professorships, and lectureships at system institutions. - Other Assistance Programs involve providing certain 2-year colleges, regional, and research universities with financial assistance.
+These programs are funded from both State and federal resources. - The Endowment Trust Fund Program involves state-appropriated and privately donated funds for the creation of an endowment program to support the establishment of faculty chairs, professorships, and lectureships at system institutions. - Other Assistance Programs involve providing certain 2-year colleges, regional, and research universities with financial assistance.
 These programs are funded by State resources.